-An End of Honour moves from the Musket Wars battlefields of Taranaki to the campaigns of the American mid-West and back again to the Land Wars via the society of colonial Auckland.
-Told by an historian-turned-novelist, it’s the story of two highly-principled men who see beyond division, race and greed to find unity in the thought that, if one has no honour, one has nothing.
+‘An End of Honour‘ moves from the Musket Wars battlefields of Taranaki to the campaigns of America’s Indian Wars, as they were known, and back again to the Land Wars via the society of colonial Auckland.
+It’s the story of two highly-principled men who see beyond division, race and greed to find unity in the thought that, if one has no honour, one has nothing.

 “There has been a huge amount of research undertaken by M J Burr to inform his crafting of this work.”